 In addition to the CAC, community members will have plenty of opportunities to hear about area land use and transportation plans, and to provide input on how police, schools, parks and public services should be provided.
 There will be in-person and online workshops and events to share your views.
 Feel free to reach out to Michael Walter, the city’s Economic & Community Development Director, at any time via the contact information below.
 We look forward to hearing from you!

 Project and Public Engagement Schedule

 Project milestones and tasks are separated into three major areas of: 1) Research and Learning; 2) Develop Vision and Plan Concepts, and 3) Plan and Code Amendments.
 The Research and Learning phase takes place first, with existing conditions analyses, inventory and projections of area resources.
-Starting in 2019, community members, and the CAC and Technical Advisory Committee (TAC) will begin to develop the vision for the area and to develop the key concepts that will guide the plan.
+In 2019, community members, and the CAC and Technical Advisory Committee (TAC) will begin to develop the vision for the area and to develop the key concepts that will guide the plan.
 Plan concepts and policy ideas will be developed and refined through the summer of 2019.
 The final phase of the project will involve updating citywide plans and the development code to incorporate the PV/NC Comprehensive Plan.
-Public involvement opportunities will run concurrently with the entire process, with three planned community outreach events and online outreach.
+Public involvement opportunities will run concurrently with the entire process, with three community outreach events and online outreach.

 The Community Advisory Committee (CAC) assists with community outreach and advising on the content and language of the PV/NC Comprehensive Plan.
 The CAC provides advice to the Planning Commission.